 The, the definite article, is one of the most common, if not the most common, words in English.
-The identifies a definite or particular noun that we know of because it has been mentioned.
+The identifies a definite or particular noun that has been mentioned earlier.
 It is not about a noun that has not been mentioned beforehand or a noun that we are unaware of.

 - I saw an old man with an eagle.
-The eagle was perching on his right shoulder.
+The eagle perched on his right shoulder.

 - I received the letter.
 The letter is from the former classmate.

-- The first sentence has to use ‘a letter’ not ‘the letter’ as no one, except the receiver of the letter, knows which letter is referred to.
+(The first sentence should use a letter, not the letter as no one, except the receiver of the letter, knows which letter is referred to.
 The second sentence should use a former classmate, not the former classmate because no one else knows which former classmate is referred to.)

 when there is only one such person, place or thing